maximvdberg/reasamplomatic-multi/README.md

  * __Zoom & resize__ Scroll the view with the mouse wheel, or click the middle mouse button and drag.
 Zoom with `ctrl+mousewheel`, or the `+` and `-` buttons.
 Zoom the piano roll with `alt+mousewheel`.
 The window is freely resizable (and you can change the default size in the script).
  * __Layering__ The note ranges align vertically such that they don't overlap.
 This allows for easy layering of multiple samples.
+ * __Syncing__ The multi sampler will automatically reflect changes in REAPER, such as renaming of tracks and ReaSamplOmatic5000 instances.
+Some changes (that take much longer to check) are only updated on refocusing the multi sampler window.
  * __Groups__ The multi sampler integrates with MIDI routing in REAPER.
 See [creating groups](#creating-groups) for more information.
  * __Parameter copy__ You can copy and paste specific parameters of the ReaSamplOmatic5000 instances.
 See [copying parameters](#copying-parameters) for more information.
  * __Drag and drop__ You can drag and drop samples into the window.
 Note that to drag and drop from the REAPER media explorer, you need to enable the `D&D REAPER` option.
 Go [here](#drag-and-drop-from-inside-reaper) to find out why.